Vaccinations and Medications during Service

 Some Veterans have raised concerns about certain vaccines and medications they received while serving in the military.
-Find out more about these vaccines and medications.

 Photo: U.S. Department of Defense